yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-29-dayara-bugyal.md

 Ah !!!
 Finally a Himalayan trek.
 This year was pretty busy in terms of getting free time to scale some peaks.
 Since the Christmas weekend was right around the corner I tried to get my old friends together and plan a trip.
 Initially, we planned for Kuari Pass trek.
 But due to some other plans, we had to cancel the same and find out some other smaller trail.

-I had done digital trek 2 years back and I remembered our guide about Daraya bugyal and the mesmerising views from the bugyal.
+I had done dodital trek 2 years back and I remembered our guide speaking of the beauty of Daraya bugyal and the mesmerising views from the bugyal.
 Also, we had promised him that we will come back and do the trek with him.
-I think this was the time.
+I thought, this was the time.
 So we called him and booked him for the trek.

 We met the familiar faces at Uttarkashi and our guide also greeted us with the biggest smile at the bus stand.
 From here we started our journey to Raithal Village.
 Raithal is a well-connected village and serves as a good base for the trek.
 There is another village "Barsu" from where also we can reach the bugyal but our guide told that is had very steep ascents.
 We stayed in Raithal, had amazing Garhwali Dinner and started the next day for the trek.